sarahciston/codingcare/posts/notes.md

 # notes on research in progress
 <!-- # {{ page.title }} -->

+### 10 nov 22

+>"to make the body simply a thing that needs"

+>"what being insolvent to each other does"

+>"The body is never going to be solvent; it’s always going to need too much, be too expensive, not do everything we want it to, hurt more than we can bear, and then deteriorate until it can no longer move.
+Disability access is about orienting time to a scale that prioritizes this truth, prioritizes what we need and whom we support, which is in direct opposition to the capitalist order of time that ignores and devalues such things."
+>>(johanna hedva, "why is it taking so long")

 ### 28 sep 22

 recommended to create a design document to scope out the idea for a database, multiple phases of model creation, implementation of what intersectional ai anarchy tool methodology could be... researching what the heck such a thing would look like and where it would live (part of this site, its own thing, indesign, google doc, etc etc).
 The purpose is to scope down and leave instructions but again it's iterating on forms while wondering about contents... never content.